Credeau/credeau-docs/docs/products/credforge/bre.md

 #### For Payday/Bullet Loans

+Look for -

+1. `output_data → rules_output → final_decision → Decision` key in the output response to get the decision.
-Look for `output_data → rules_output → final_decision → LoanAmount`  key in the output response to get a fixed amount calculated for approved amount.
+2. `output_data → rules_output → final_decision → LoanAmount` key in the output response to get a fixed amount calculated.

 Example -